 In July 1952, just over the water at the Bristol Gas Company’s works at Canon’s Marsh (Now the site of luxury new build and re-build flats), a 4-wheel diesel mechanical shunter is at work.

-In order to rearrange the two saddle tanks, and to get ‘Henbury’ over the inspection pit, it was necessary to do some rearranging using the Ruston diesel shunter, not often seen on the line.
+In order to rearrange the two saddle tanks, and to get ‘Henbury’ over the inspection pit, it was necessary to do some shunting using the Ruston diesel shunter, not often seen on the line.

 The Ruston itself was in the ‘Barn’, behind the line’s self-propelled crane.

 The crane shunts the coal wagon back out of the way.